|

 So your sticking point is a near unattainable standard.
 Convenient.
 Means you never get to argue anything substantive yet still have something to fall back on.
 You know very well I do not have access to raw data nor is it widely available.
 The closest you could come would be emailing corresponding authors.
 Still, I've linked several more in-depth pieces compared to the one in the OP and have received zero feedback on the actual science.
 Saying that models need work is like saying water is wet.
 Top shelf observation.

 Is there a good reason why the data isn't widely available?
 Maybe I'm in an unusual position, but typically when I ask for data, I get it.
 You can sit there and tell me all day long about your procedures and processes and techniques and tell me how accurate it all is, but the actual evidence is found in analyzing collected data.
 Everything else may look good on paper, but it's superficial.
+Maybe it's because we are so quick to blame something/anything for any/all ills in the world that we will take the quickest route to blame without actually finding out the problem first.

 Like how the housing crisis is Bush's fault.
 ACA is Romney's fault.
 Iran is Reagan's fault.
 So on and so forth.